groupvine/gv-doc/2-members/z-membersImport.md

 column, like this (the City, Sport, and Fav Color custom attributes are just shown to give a more complete import example necessary).

-**JHJHJH Not sure what I'm doing wrong here but there's a span class box just below this line, and it doesn't seem to be showing up**

 <span class="box">
 Uploading a blank cell for a member’s Role will remove the member from the account, and similarly for sub-groups and their sub-group column.